Here are the most popular New Year’s Resolutions in 2023 - NewsBreak

 4. Save more money – 39%

 With inflation hitting highs it hasn’t in decades, this one shouldn’t come as a shock.
 According to some exerts, inflation rose about 6% in the past 12 months.
-But even without inflation, many people elect to tighten up their wallets in the new year.Inflation is slowing, but still high.
-What you need to know
+But even without inflation, many people elect to tighten up their wallets in the new year.OLCC shares changes to recreational marijuana production, sales in 2023

 5. Spend more time with family/friends -37%